Angel5215/100DaysOfSwiftUI/LayoutAndGeometry/README.md

 - When using `position()` we get back a new view that **takes up all available space** so it can position its child at the correct location.

+- `GeometryProxy` provides a `frame(in:)` method rather than simple properties because the concept of a frame includes *X* and *Y* coordinates which doesn't make sense in isolation.
+SwiftUI offers **coordinate spaces**:
+    - When you want to read a view's absolute X and Y coordinates (the **global space** - a view's frame relative to the whole screen)
+    - When you want to read a view's X and Y coordinates compared to their parent (the **local space** - measuring a view's frame relative to its parent)
+    - Custom coordinate spaces using the `coordinateSpace()` modifier to a view - any of its children can then read its frame relative to that coordinate space.